Enerzed/pg_ac/README.md

 ✅ Dynamic – add or remove keywords on the fly (full rebuild)

-✅ Persistent – serialize automata to bytea and restore later
+✅ Persistent – serialize automaton to bytea and restore later

 ✅ UTF‑8 aware – works with Unicode characters (Cyrillic, diacritics, etc.)